tuefekci/blkhole/README.md

 blkhole has no security options because it is intended to be run in your local network.
 If you want to use it in a public network you need to setup your own security, for example reverse nginx with password protection.

+### Features
+- Magnet links
+- DDL links (based on available DDL services by provider)
+- Torrents
+- Chunked Downloads
+- Resumable Downloads
+- Bandwidth Limitation
+- Connection Limitation
+- Automatic cleanup of finished downloads (additional to the cleanup of finished tasks in the cloud)
+- Automatic cleanup of failed downloads (additional to the cleanup of failed tasks in the cloud)
+- Automatic cleanup of old files (files which are not active downloads will be removed after 24 hours)

+---

 ## Settings

 #### download